AgataDiCalogero/nttdata-app/README.md

 Suggested follow-ups (low risk order)

 - Run ESLint and fix remaining warnings (I can do this next and push fixes).
+- Replace any remaining `allowSignalWrites` uses; it’s deprecated and no longer needed.
 - Replace re-export stubs with direct imports across the repo in one PR (breaking but clean).
 Use the convenience `index.ts` during the transition.
 - Optionally refactor large component SCSS (split posts/appearance-switcher styles into partials) to meet original budgets.